Enter a keyword or phrase:

 Data input and expanded indexing was accomplished by Stanley D. Stevens, Librarian Emeritus, UCSC.
 From the index cards, the data entry was started on November 20, 1998; editing and design of the final Index culminated on January 12, 1999.
 The result is 16,734 entries, including cross references.

 The Mountain Echo has been microfilmed by the Bancroft Library, University of California, Berkeley.
-It is available for viewing at various locations, including the Boulder Creek and Central Branches of the Santa Cruz Public Libraries, and at UCSC McHenry Library, in Microforms.
+It is available for viewing at various locations, including the Boulder Creek and Downtown Branches of the Santa Cruz Public Libraries, and at UCSC McHenry Library, in Microforms.